charles-maheu/Argyll---developement/Software/ReadMe.md

-Last edited: 18-04-2020
+Last edited: 18-04-2020 by William Rousseau

-Author: William Rousseau

 # Code For OpenCR or Arduino
 You can use one of them, it depend of if you have an Arduino or an OpenCr.